ioannisatdatabricks/databricks_deployments_on_aws/01_BaselineArchitecture/README.md

 ParameterKey=DBSUsername,ParameterValue=<DATABRICKS_USER_NAME> \
 ParameterKey=DBSPassword,ParameterValue=<DATABRICKS_PASSWORD>

+### Additional parameters for enabling the network firewall
+ParameterKey=DBSFirewallSubnet1CidrBlock,ParameterValue=10.10.1.0/25 \

 ### Additional parameters for enabling Private Link:
 ParameterKey=DBSPrivateLinkMode,ParameterValue=PublicAccessEnabled \
-ParameterKey=DBSPrivateLinkSubnet1CidrBlock,ParameterValue=10.10.2.0/24 \
+ParameterKey=DBSPrivateLinkSubnet1CidrBlock,ParameterValue=10.10.2.0/25 \
-ParameterKey=DBSPrivateLinkSubnet2CidrBlock,ParameterValue=10.10.3.0/24 \
+ParameterKey=DBSPrivateLinkSubnet2CidrBlock,ParameterValue=10.10.2.128/25 \

 ### Additional parameters for enabling high availability to the internet (it will set up a second NAT in the second availability zone)
+ParameterKey=DBSNatSubnet2CidrBlock,ParameterValue=10.10.0.128/25 \
+#### If a firewall is enabled then this one needs to be set up as well:
-ParameterKey=DBSPublicSubnet2CidrBlock,ParameterValue=10.10.1.0/24 \
+ParameterKey=DBSFirewallSubnet2CidrBlock,ParameterValue=10.10.1.128/25 \